Vyral/joshua-holt/_posts/2021-10-22-tips-for-a-happy--safe-halloween.md

 **1\.
 Keep your walkways and/or porch well-lit.** That way, kids and their parents can reach your door safely.

 **2\.
 Keep your pets out of sight.** Pets can often get stressed out by seeing so many strangers come to the door.
-Trying putting them in another room to reduce their stress and prevent them from scaring anyone.
+Put them in another room to reduce their stress and prevent them from scaring anyone.

 **3\.
 Park your cars in the garage, if possible.** That ensures your trick-or-treaters will have enough room to get to your front door.

 **4\.
-Use flameless LED candles in your jack-o’-lanterns instead of real candles.** This eliminates the fire hazard that burning candles present.
+Use flameless LED candles in your jack-o’-lanterns instead of real candles.** This eliminates the fire hazard that burning candles presents.

 {% include pullquote.html %}